hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 > [!NOTE]
 The value of a label can be `null`.
 For our prometheus endpoint a label with a `null` value will be handled as if the label would not exist.
+This would allow us to define a label without a value and with a possible extension (see "Future Work") we define a concrete value for a label later.
+Today best practice is to not use labels with a `null` value.

 The `Metric` interface will be extended by a new method called `getLabels()` that returns a list of labels: